howerj/liblisp/doc/plan.md

 I would like to make file I/O and text processing easy like they are in perl, awk and sed.

+### Colorize output and pretty print it

+Pretty printing S-expressions should be relatively easy, colorizing the output on demand as well could make any output easier to read.

 ### Relatively Efficient

 By better choice of data structures and algorithms, as well as architectural